 Investigation meetings are not audio or video recorded by the University, and may not be recorded by any participant.
 Parties and witnesses may take notes during investigation meetings.
 The Complainant and the Respondent will have an equal opportunity to present names of potential witnesses and to propose questions the investigator(s) might ask the other party.
 Complainants and Respondents may identify potential factual witnesses but may not present character witnesses.
 The investigator(s) will take the witness lists provided by the Complainant and Respondent into consideration when identifying the witnesses they will interview and what questions they might ask each witness, but these decisions are solely within the investigator's discretion.
-The investigator(s) conduct if the investigator finds that testimony would be unreasonably cumulative, or if the witnesses do not have information relevant to the allegations at issue.
+The investigator(s) retain discretion to limit the number of witness interviews the investigator(s) conduct if the investigator finds that testimony would be unreasonably cumulative, or if the witnesses do not have information relevant to the allegations at issue.
 The investigator(s) may also choose to interview other witnesses not identified by the parties.